ryan-linehan/godot_input_icons/README.md

 ## Planned

-- C# nuget package wrapper (if needed)
 - Add the rest of the keys + add them to default maps
 - Add the rest of joypad inputs + add them to default maps
 - Add different icons for the different controller types
-- Add more controller types
+- Add more controller types (sub-types from input_helper plugin)
+- Add a theme for demo project
+- Update remapper demo to support modifiers
+- C# nuget package wrapper (if needed)

 ## Future